adjacentlink/python-etce/README.md

 [EMANE](https://github.com/adjacentlink/emane) emulations.
 It's goal is to automate and organize the mechanics of emulation:

+* Establish a concise and uniform format for defining emulations
-* Controlling applications across distributed hosts Generating
+* Control emulation applications across distributed hosts
-* emulation definitions correctly, concisely and in a uniform format
+* Provide a clear method for bringing new applications under automated control
-* Collecting and organizing test outputs
+* Collect and organize test outputs

 Visit the ETCE Wiki for detailed information: